 Blair most recently worked with Erica Weiss on Bailiwick Chicago’s world premiere production of Mahal.
 Regional Theatre: The Game’s Afoot at The New Theatre (Kansas City).
 Chicago Credits Include: Victory Gardens Theater (The Snow Queen, My Children!
 My Africa!)
 The Goodman Theatre (A Christmas Carol), Chicago Shakespeare Theater (Seussical), Notre Dame Summer Shakespeare Festival (Kiss Me Kate, The Romeo and Juliet Story), Route 66 Theatre Company (Next Stop, McMeekin Finds Out, High Fidelity), Metropolis Performing Arts Centre (Brighton Beach Memoirs), InFusion Theatre Company (The Last Supper) and Bohemian Theatre Ensemble (The Wild Party).
 Film: Contagion.
 Blair is married to actor Jürgen Hooper.

-Stephanie Clark (stage manager) is thrilled to be on board with Letters/X™ again!
+Stephanie Clark (stage manager) is sticking around for her fourth year with Letters/X™!
 An Appalachian State graduate from North Carolina, she moved to Chicago to follow her passion for the performing arts.
-As a former ASM for Sweeney Todd, Rabbit Hole, Darwin in Malibu, and Glengarry Glen Ross at Tennessee Rep Theatre in Nashville, TN, she is so excited to have another opportunity to pursue her love for theatre.
+As a former ASM for Sweeney Todd, Rabbit Hole, Darwin in Malibu, and Glengarry Glen Ross at Tennessee Rep Theatre in Nashville, she is so excited to have another opportunity to pursue her love for theater.
 Chicago is like a second home for her, after workingwith the Lyric Opera, Harpo Studios, and Ravinia.
 She is delighted to be working with such a talented and hilarious group of people!
 She would like to thank her friends for being a second family while her adventure continues in Chicago.